Overview of Online Part-Time Program: Veterinary Technology Program

 3. It will require three years (8 semesters in total) for program completion.
 Attendance during the summer semester is required.

 4. Two or three veterinary technology courses will be offered per semester for eight semesters, and classes must be taken in sequence.
-Students are also required to complete several general education requirements for the A.A.S. degree.
+Students are also required to complete several general education requirements for the Associate in Applied Science degree.
 General education courses can be taken at local community colleges and transferred to NOVA, or taken online through ELI.

 5. On average, students must attend the Loudoun Campus two to three times per semester for testing and/or study.